heavyai/heavyai-olio.py/README.md

 Metrics can be saved to csv and/or loaded into OmniSciDB.

-## Loader
+## Catalog

-`omnisci_olio.loader` includes functions to load standard datasets into OmniSciDB:
+`omnisci_olio.catalog` includes functions to load standard datasets into OmniSciDB:

 - `omnisci_states`
 - `omnisci_counties`